FBI missed rigged jackpot in 2006 before lottery scheme grew

 Tommy Tipton’s lawyers argued that the FBI’s old inquiry should bar his current prosecution because the statute of limitations had expired.
 But Iowa prosecutor Rob Sand responded that the FBI had no reason to think the lottery might have been rigged.

-“Doing so would have seemed hare-brained at the time,” Sand wrote, adding that agents “had no knowledge of Eddie Tipton’s existence.”
+“Doing so would have seemed harebrained at the time,” Sand wrote, adding that agents “had no knowledge of Eddie Tipton’s existence.”

 The FBI’s Houston office, which oversaw the inquiry, declined to comment.